Arun465/Project2-Flames/Project2 Flames/Readme.txt

 Type your Name and your Partnar Name Then Click Proceed, Result Will appear in window

-If You Missed To type Any one Name , before click proceed message will appear
+If You Missed To type Any one Name , before click proceed ,message will appear

 if All letters are cancelled (stricked)  by flames ,